 Digital Oilfields solutions like FutureOn digital oilfield uses cloud based technologies to capture data from different data sources.
 This data is integrated and maintained in one place and accessible from anywhere in the world to anyone with the required permission to access them.

-Data integration is one of the key roles of digital oilfields.
+Just like in ERP (Enterprise Resource Planning) solutions, data integration is one of the key roles of digital oilfields.
 Traditionally, data was compartmentalized with each department and engineering discipline storing and maintaining its data in isolation of other departments.

 This means that the engineering teams were interpreting their isolated data and taking decisions without having a good picture of how such decision would affect the workflow of other engineering teams.

 Digital oilfields integrate data streams from different data sources in one place, making them accessible to everyone that need the data.
 This leads to collaboration of members across multiple teams, engineering disciplines, and departments, leading to more accurate data analysis for production optimisation and greater operational efficiency.

 Why Oil and Gas Companies need Digital Oilfields

 Engineers spend a lot of time capturing, organising and validating data, but digital oilfields paired with smart technologies like Internet of Things (IoT) sensors can automate and speed up the process.

 Without a digital solution the massive amount of data generated by sensors in the field are virtually impossible to analyze in a cost effective way, which would result in loads of unused data.